bjmt/yamtk/README.md

 yamtk seed -m motifs.meme -i bg.fa -x truth.bed -O recovered.bed > seeded.fa
 ```

-For one-off insertions, `-X seqname:start-end[:strand]` skips the BED file
+For one-off insertions, `-X seqname:start-end[:strand]` lets you skip the BED
-entirely.
-It requires exactly one motif loaded (most useful with `-1`):
+file entirely.
+It does require that exactly one motif be loaded (so it is most
+useful together with `-1`):

 ```sh
 # Plant a single E-box on the '+' strand